arpit4521/Sorting-Visualizer/README.md

 Contributing
 Contributions are welcome!
 Feel free to open issues for bug reports or suggestions.
 If you'd like to contribute code, please submit a pull request.

+Contact
+All my social media handles and email provided in the website to get connected to me